VirtualPlanetaryLaboratory/vplanet/examples/EarthMoonTides/README.rst

    :width: 600px
    :align: center

 History of the nominal Earth-Moon tidal model.
 The Earth's rotation slows as the orbit grows and becomes more eccentric.
 The obliquity rises due to conservation of angular momentum.
-Both energy and total angular momentum are well-conserved, at until just prior to the merge, in which case the model breaks down.
+Both energy and total angular momentum are well-conserved, at until least until just prior to the merge when the model breaks down.